clovis-de-melo/python-customer-registration/readme.md

 ``pip install streamlit`` install Python´s web frameworks

+``import streamlit as st`` choose the streamlit shortcut on your "app.py" file

 ``streamlit run app.py`` use this command to run the application on your local host (works like a live server)

 ## Reference